 - A flashback episode of Hanna-Barbera's Pound Puppies shows that, in order to keep Katrina Stoneheart from inheriting her aunt's Puppy Pound, the puppies needed to find her aunt's will, where it was stated that the pound must go to Katrina's niece Holly.

 - Chip 'n Dale Rescue Rangers: The eldest Baskerville brother inherited their father's manor because there was no (known) will stating otherwise.
 Hidden somewhere in the house, there was a will through which the youngest son inherited.

 - Popeye was about to inherit billions from an uncle but a gust of wind blew the will away when it was about to be read and Popeye spent most of the episode trying to retrieve it.
 He eventually found it but learned that, instead of money, his uncle left debts.

-- Vladimir Lenin's will contained several last orders regarding the cadre of the Communist Party, which included firing Joseph Stalin.
+- Vladimir Lenin's will contained several last orders regarding the cadre of the Communist Party, which included firing Josef Stalin.
 Of course, it was conveniently misplaced by Uncle Joe and declassified only after his death.